karthik-d/type-inference-tools-playground/README.md

 - Python >= 3.9
 - Linux

+> [!Important]
-**NOTE**: HiTyper requires running under Python >= 3.9 because there are a lot of new nodes introduced on AST from Python 3.9.
+> HiTyper requires running on Python >= 3.9 because there are a lot of new nodes introduced on AST from Python 3.9.
 However, HiTyper can analyze most files written under Python 3 since Python's AST is backward compatible.